Global

 Typical Application Scenarios

-This low-clamping TVS device is suitable for systems powered by a 90V DC bus, particularly in applications requiring high power supply reliability.
+This low-clamping TVS device is suitable for various systems powered by a 90V DC bus, especially applications requiring high power supply reliability.

-In industrial control, servo drives, and robotic systems, it is commonly used for board-level DC-DC power supply front-end protection to mitigate the impact of bus transients on power modules.
-In energy storage and battery management systems, it can be applied to DC-DC conversion, voltage sampling, and control board power protection under a 90V bus.
-In automotive, two-wheeled, and light electric vehicle platforms, it can be used for high-voltage accessory power-side protection, with specific applications evaluated based on actual bus voltage levels.
+In industrial control, servo drives, and robotics systems, it is commonly used for board-level DC-DC power supply front-end protection to reduce the impact of bus transients on the power module.
+In energy storage and battery management systems, it can be applied to DC-DC conversion, voltage sampling, and control board power protection under the 90V bus level.
+In automotive, two-wheeler, and light electric vehicle platforms, it can be used for high-voltage accessory power-side protection, with specific applications evaluated based on actual bus voltage levels.

 Core Performance Advantages

-The core advantage of this solution lies in its low-clamping design, which effectively controls the bus voltage under critical surge conditions near the withstand voltage window of 120V power chips, thereby reducing the risk of device breakdown and latent failures caused by transient impacts.
+The core of this solution lies in its low-clamping design, which effectively controls the bus voltage under critical surge conditions near the 120V withstand voltage window of the power chip, thereby reducing the risk of device breakdown and latent failures caused by transient surges.

-From an engineering implementation perspective, this device is compatible with traditional TVS in terms of package form and layout, allowing direct integration into DC-DC input stages or bus branch nodes without requiring significant modifications to the existing system architecture.
+At the engineering implementation level, this device is compatible with conventional TVS in terms of package form and layout, allowing direct integration into DC-DC input stages or bus branch nodes without requiring significant changes to the existing system architecture.

 System Design and Application Recommendations

-In practical applications, the device should be placed as close as possible to the power supply input of the protected chip to ensure the shortest protection path and minimal parasitic parameters.
-PCB design should control trace length and optimize loop area, while also managing input capacitance and trace impedance to suppress transient dv/dt spikes.
+In practical applications, the device should be placed preferentially at the power supply entry of the protected IC to ensure the shortest protection path and minimal parasitic parameters.
+In PCB design, trace length should be controlled and loop area optimized, while input capacitance and routing impedance management should be combined to suppress transient dv/dt spikes.

-For systems with typical surge sources such as long wire harnesses, contactor switching, or motor feedback, a graded protection strategy is recommended.
-This can be achieved by combining fuses, PTCs, series impedance, and common-mode inductors to progressively limit surge energy, thereby improving overall system robustness.
+For systems with typical surge sources such as long wire harnesses, contactor switching, or motor regeneration, a graded protection strategy is recommended.
+Components such as fuses, PTCs, series impedance, and common-mode chokes can be combined to limit surge energy step by step, improving overall system robustness.

-In terms of verification methods, combined surge testing with 1.2/50μs voltage and 8/20μs current waveforms is recommended, along with load transient and thermal cycling tests to ensure long-term stability of the protection solution under actual operating conditions.
+For verification methods, a combined surge test using 1.2/50μs voltage waveform and 8/20μs current waveform is recommended, along with load transient and thermal cycling tests for comprehensive evaluation, ensuring long-term stability of the protection scheme under actual operating conditions.

 Sample 1 Sample 2 Sample 3